Robert J. Austin

 Susan D. deFrance

-Susan is an Associate Professor in the Anthropology Department, University of Florida.
+Susan is a Professor in the Anthropology Department, University of Florida.
 She specializes in zooarchaeology, focusing on faunal sites excavated in the Moquegua Valley in Peru, and also from various West Indian islands and the southeastern U.S. Her research is interdisciplinary, with an emphasis on both the dietary and the environmental realms.
 With Karen Walker, she co-authored the chapter on Pineland zooarchaeology in Monograph 4, and her zooarchaeology students continue to be involved in the analysis of Pineland samples.

 Sue Ellen Hunter